danitrave/SCALT/docs/source/classification.rst

 The application returns two outputs:

 1. a report file in **.html** format;
-2. a directory named **results_directory** hosting a collection of metadata produced upon classification.
+2. a directory (named by default as **results_directory**) hosting a collection results and metadata produced upon classification.

-The metadata directory lists a series of files which are produced automatically during the classification step and are required for the generation of the report.
+The directory contains a series of files which are produced automatically during the classification step and are required for the generation of the report.
 Among them, we find:

-1. **p_values.tsv**, a tabular file reporting a collection of p-values per each cell.
+1. **p_values.tsv**.
+Tabular file reporting a collection of p-values per each cell.
 Each p-value indicates to a likehood test.
 Therefore, the number corresponds to the number of cell types tested;
-2. **deltas.tsv**, a tabular file reporting a series of likelihood differences between the cell type specific model and the mean cell type.
+2. **deltas.tsv**.
+Tabular file reporting a series of likelihood differences between the cell type specific model and the mean cell type.
 The number corresponds to the number of cell types tested;
-3. **originalTables_zipped.zip**, a zipped file containing the original counts;
+3. **originalTables_zipped.zip**.
+A zipped file containing the original counts;
 4. **_adj.tsv** file.
 Counts table after input set-up performed by SCALT.py by default;
 5. **_adj_genesExpressed_filter.tsv** file.
 Tabular file reporting either **PASS** or **EXCLUDE** if the cell expresses at least the minimum number of genes set in the -Min (or --Threshold) parameter or not;
 6. **barplot_cellTypesAboundance.html**, **barplot_survivedCells.html**, **UMAP_2D.html** and **UMAP_3D.html**.
 Collection of plots visualized in the report file.
+7. **outcome_annotation_table.tsv**.
+A table summarizing the outcome of the classification per each cell.
+More datails can be found in the **PBMC 3K tutorial**
+8. **umap_2d_coords.tsv** and **umap_3d_coords.tsv**.
+Tabular files reporting respectively the coordinates of the 2-dimensional and 3-dimensional UMAPs present in the report file.

 SCALT parameters